Introduction to the Shell and Command Line on Oracle Linux

 ls -n temp3/perm/motd

-22. Create a new directory called notes using the mkdir command.
+22. Create a new directory called notes.

 mkdir notes